-Edward Enninful has been appointed editor-in-chief of British Vogue, succeeding Alexandra Shulman , who resigned in January 2017.
+Edward Enninful is editor-in-chief of British Vogue.
+He succeeded Alexandra Shulman , who resigned in January 2017, in August of the same year.
 Enninful joins the title after an six year stint as style director of W Magazine.

 The Ghanaian-born stylist began his career as fashion director of British youth culture magazine i-D at age 18, the youngest ever to have been named an editor at a major international fashion title.
 After moving to London with his parents and six siblings at a young age, Enninful was scouted as a model on the train at 16 and briefly modelled for Arena and i-D magazines before assisting stylists Simon Foxton and Beth Summers on fashion shoots.
 During this period, he was introduced to i-D’s founder, Terry Jones, who named him fashion editor after Summers left.

 Inspired by London’s club scene in the 1980s, Enninful’s work during this period captured the frenetic energy and creative zeitgeist of the time.
 It was also during this time that he befriended many of his future fashion collaborators, including David Sims , Pat McGrath , Craig McDean , Mario Sorrenti , Kate Moss and Naomi Campbell .
 His fashion stories, often infused with a provocative elegance and strong narrative, have also appeared in American Vogue and Vogue Italia, where he was a contributing editor.
 One of Enninful’s most influential works is Vogue Italia’s July 2008 ‘All Black’ issue, featuring only black models, which became the magazine’s top-selling issue.